tomermistrix/vi-home-assignment/README.md

 We formulated this as a Causal Inference problem to estimate the Conditional Average Treatment Effect (CATE) of outreach.

 **Why not S-Learner (Single Model)?**

 Initial experimentation with an S-Learner (where outreach is a feature) yielded poor ranking performance.
-Because "Base Churn Risk" (e.g., medical history) is a much stronger signal than the "Outreach" signal, the S-Learner treated the intervention as noise, resulting in a flat Qini curve.
+Because "Base Churn Risk" (e.g., medical history) is a much stronger signal than the "Outreach" signal, the S-Learner treated the intervention as noise.

-**Solution**: T-Learner (Two-Model Approach)
+**Solution: T-Learner (Two-Model Approach)**

 We employed a T-Learner architecture, training two separate XGBoost classifiers:
 **Model Control**: Learns natural churn behavior for ignored members.